Skip to Content

 Main Content

-5 Minute Read | August 12, 2024
+5 Minute Read | February 23, 2026

-1) Mandatory Account Creation
+1) Forcing Account Creation Mid-Journey

 Solution: Allow users to complete their purchases by checking out as guests, and then offer the option to create an account.
 This approach reduces friction during the checkout process and can still capture valuable user data.
 Users will take the time to set up accounts when they feel ready to commit to your brand.